Alice watched as the news scrolled up the feed.

 Would you like a glass of wine or something?
 Archie reached out for a bottle on the table and started to fill Alice tea cup.
 A rather brown thick liquid came out.

 ‘It’s mean to look like tea’, he giggled like a school boy who has just got the joke.
 ‘Hattie thought it would be delightful and rather funny to just serve drinks that look like tea.
-You understand, what with it being a Tea Party.
+You understand, with it being a Tea Party.
 There are also cakes.
 Donna get the cakes!
 You will have a piece of cake wont’ you Alice?
 Hattie ordered them herself.
 She has some wonderful family you know; they have their fingers in lots of pies.
 Here and back home in Ireland… yes very influential in the area they work in.
 Oh and the do such good work.
-Did you know that Hattie is also a gifted, yes gifted psychic, healer an even dare I say it?’
+Did you know that Hattie is also a gifted, yes a gifted psychic, a healer an even dare I say it?’
 Archie looked form side to side for some unknown enemy and then turned to Alice and whispered, ‘Witch!’
 He laughed out and loud, and bellowed across there room ‘There I’ve said it.’
 Before giggling again catching his breath.

 ‘Oh and Alice, as I am sure you know, Hattie does so many fabulous shows for charity; she raises thousands of pounds – sorry I mean Euros for children’s charities, and various animal shelters.
-She has held such amazing Balls for all the best people and well Alice, you know me, well I hope you do, I would not have believed in any of it until I met Hattie, and then.
-Archie seemed to almost grab the last breath.
+She has held such amazing Balls for all the best people and well Alice, you know me, well I hope you do, I would not have believed in any of it until I met Hattie, and then…’ Archie seemed to almost grab the last breath.
 ‘Well what can I say she has changed my life and that of many more.
 She is so well known and respected.
 I am sure you have heard and know of her.
 Especially in your kind of circles you work in. ‘

 Archie then stood up, please with his innuendo and ran around the table and sat next to Donna, who had returned from somewhere with a plate full of cakes.